Your website will never have traffic without SEO and Social Media

 Many people make the same mistake.
 They allocate 100% of their budget to creating their website and then the website sits still.
 It generates little to no income and gets discarded as a failed project without first trying SEO and social media.

 When planning your website you should allocate at least 80% of your budget to SEO and Social Media.
 Yes, it’s a shocking amount but I bet you’ve heard of the 80:20 rule before.
-You need to invest in SEO consultancy to know how to structure your site, get your copy optimised and then add a blog with categories that will help you rank.
+You need to invest in Search Engine Consultancy to learn how to structure your site, get your copy optimised and then add a blog with categories that will help you rank.
 This cannot be done without a marketing budget, and without these insights, your website will be doomed to the dark outskirts of unvisited websites on the internet.

 If you want your site to get visits and generate business in the long term, you need to treat it like a project.

 A long-term project, that takes a lot of planning for and execution.

 People who do this, reap great rewards in the long term.

 Once the site is ready, you need to make sure that you focus on SEO and Social Media to get the right eyeballs to your website and start generating sales.

 You will need 3 things to get your SEO and Social Media to generate business from your site: